idealparable/BibleQ/Cipher.md

         - *TuneGlyphs (TnGl)*: Music notation system, integrated with standard musical systems, with a few different options that can portray the meaning of notes, expanding on the Countglyphs numeric system.

         - *HueGlyphs (HuGl)*: System using the "dot compression" rule from Basic to easily protray all basic colors using very condensed symbols.
-Also comes with a standard system for English letter codes, expanding on RGB CMYK, for a typeable option.
+Also comes with a standard system for English letter codes, expanding on RGB CMYK, for a typeable option, [HueLetters](HueLetters).

   - *Cipher Scripts (CfSc)* systems: